-Ireland is perfect for solo travellers.; As someone who not only moved their alone at the age of 22, but has returned to travel solo several times since, I think it’s safe to say I know what I’m talking about.
+Ireland is perfect for solo travellers.; As someone who not only moved their alone at the age of 22, but has returned to travel solo on an annual basis since, I think it’s safe to say I know what I’m talking about.
 Not only is Ireland great for solo travel, but I think it’s one of the best destinations for first time solo travellers, and solo female travellers.
 From budgeting and getting around to meeting other travellers or locals, here is why I recommend solo travel in Ireland.

 It’s pretty obvious, but that fact that Ireland is an English speaking country makes it ideal for solo travellers.
 Experienced solo travellers will know how frustrating a language barrier can be; the usual techniques of miming, pointing, and asking if anyone around you speaks English don’t always work out.
 But you don’t need to worry about that in Ireland; which is especially great for first time solo travellers.